University Mission, Vision and Values

 Des Moines University Medicine and Health Sciences will:

-- Emerge as a national leader in health care education with vision and focus on training the health care leaders and workforce of the future.
+• Serve as a national leader in health professions education with a vision and focus on training the health care leaders and workforce of the future.

-- Be a leader in community service and will convene key stakeholders, coalitions and partners on policy issues to support the well-being of our community.
+• Champion community service and collaborate with key stakeholders on policy issues to support the well-being of our community.

 Values